-Two years ago when Tim and Michelle Borland started their Junior Wrangler Camp at Bar SZ Ranch, the Borland’s hoped to create an environment where children were able to escape the city and absorb “all aspects of learning and living on a ranch.”
+Two years ago when Tim and Michelle Borland started their Junior Wrangler Camp at Bar SZ Ranch, the Borlands hoped to create an environment where children were able to escape the city and absorb “all aspects of learning and living on a ranch.”

-“(There is) no other outlet for kids living in the city who have a heart for the country," Tim Borland said.
+“There is no other outlet for kids living in the city who have a heart for the country," Tim Borland said.

 One child who has experienced the Junior Wrangler Camp is Maleah Frances of Campbell.
 Frances was first introduced to the Bar SZ Ranch when her family came to stay at the Airbnb on site.
 After interacting with the Borland family and getting exposure to life on a ranch, Frances wanted to join the camp they had created.

-“I go to the Junior Wrangler Camp because I love horses and it’s a passion, but I also go for the Borland’s because they are the best friends I have,” Frances said.
+“I go to the Junior Wrangler Camp because I love horses and it’s a passion, but I also go for the Borlands because they are the best friends I have,” Frances said.

 “[Maleah] has to earn her keep while at the ranch,” she said.

 As a result of the skills taught and trust that the camp puts in its participants, “[Maleah's] gained a lot of confidence.”
-Part of this confidence included building a chicken coop from scratch in their backyard so that Maleah can still feel like she is at the ranch while living in the city limits of Campbell.
+Part of this confidence included building a chicken coop from scratch in their backyard so that Maleah can still feel like she is at the ranch while living in the city of Campbell.

 The Family Wrangler Camp will expose families to similar experiences as found in the other camps.
-These experiences include, “interacting with animals, riding horses, milking goats, (and) doctoring animals,” according to Borland.
+These experiences include, “interacting with animals, riding horses, milking goats, and doctoring animals,” according to Borland.
 The week will also close out with the annual "Agricultural Olympics" to highlight the skills campers learned throughout the week.

-Said Borland: “Sharing experiences is the main goal.”
+Said Borland, “Sharing experiences is the main goal.”

-As found on the organization's website, the Junior Wrangler Internship exposes campers to, “early concepts covering: ranch management, rodeo activities, doctoring horses, caring for goats and sheep (feeding, trimming hooves, vaccinating, and worming), general basics of land management and rotational grazing, and management of fencing and water across the whole ranch.
+According to the organization's website, the Junior Wrangler Internship exposes campers to, “early concepts covering: ranch management, rodeo activities, doctoring horses, caring for goats and sheep (feeding, trimming hooves, vaccinating, and worming), general basics of land management and rotational grazing, and management of fencing and water across the whole ranch.
 Participants in the Junior Wrangler Internship Program will take their horsemanship and animal husbandry skills to a much higher level.”